 Neal Von Flue is an artist and educator with a strong foundation of traditional art techniques and expert knowledge of digital media.

 He has been teaching art for over a decade through schools, civic organizations and private instruction and is currently teaching 3D Art and Digital Media at Vistamar School.
-His hand-crafted syllabuses include lessons on fundamentals, comic illustration, painting, sculpture, concept and design work and much more.
-He was the president of the El Segundo Art Association as well as a guest member of the Advisory Board for the SoCal ROC School of Art and Design.
+He is a member of the Arts and Culture Advisory Committee for the City of El Segundo and a past president of the El Segundo Art Association as well as a guest member of the Advisory Board for the SoCal ROC School of Art and Design.
 He has juried art shows and is a guest speaker for groups and schools on art techniques and the intersection of traditional and digital media.
 His new presentation, The Creativity Diagram is now available.